l3uddz/cloudplow/README.md

 `"opened_excludes"`: Paths the open file checker will check for when searching for open files.
 In the example above, any open files with `/downloads/` in it's path, would be ignored.

 `"schedule"`: This section allows you to specify a time period, in 24H (HH:MM) format, for when uploads are allowed to start.
 Uploads in progress will not stop when `allowed_until` is reached.
 This setting will not affect manual uploads, only the automatic uploader in `run` mode.
+;
 `"size_excludes"`: Paths that will not be counted in the total size calculation for `max_size_gb`.

+`""service_account_path"`: Path that will be scanned for JSON service account keys to be used when performing upload operations.

 ## Syncer